• Skip to primary navigation

 Vegan Pasta Salad Recipe

 This Vegan Pasta Salad recipe is the perfect side dish for any dinner occasion.
 It’s made with marinated artichoke hearts, eggplant, roasted red peppers, mushrooms, green olives, garlic, onion, and lots of herbs.
-Slathered in a La Bomba sauce, this recipe will be an unstoppable tease to your taste buds
+Slathered in a La Bomba sauce, this recipe will be an unstoppable tease to your taste buds.

 Vegan Pasta Salad

 Have you ever come across an Italian pasta salad recipe that’s perfect all year round, hot or cold?
 Well, now you have friends.
-This recipe is brimming with so many delicious flavors and veggies that your tongue will want to faint.
+This vegan recipe is brimming with so many delicious flavors and veggies that your tongue will want to faint.
 Not to mention, the la bomba sauce that just adds the party you didn’t know you were missing.

 All About La Bomba Sauce